eatdrinkhealthy/food-journal/README.md

     * What is the best way to do this? (see TODO in create / edit entry code)
     * Meteor.call(), without providing a callbac, SHOULD be synchronous.
 When trying that, I get an undefined result.
 - Moved common from fields for create and edit entry to a reusable template.
 The submit button for the form however is still in each edit and create form.
 Testing showed this to work, but may be a bad practice. smell?
+- Rajit datepicker is initialized using the .rendered callback, which is deprecated since Meteor 1.04
+  - but it doesn't behave properly when using onRendered, so keeping in on rendered for now